dialogue-host/requirements/README.md

 ### Social Platform

 - **Empathic**: Support peoples physical and mental well being, foster honesty, mutual respect and understanding, inclusiveness and constructive communication.
-- **Assertive**: Encourages people to stand up for their own needs and values, to confront differing opinions and ideas and promote moderation in the face of domination, harassment and instrumentalization.
+- **Expressive**: Provide spaces for creative expression, public discourse and knowledge sharing.

 ### Built as a Toolset

 - **Malleable**: Support community-driven development by building every interface and algorithm as swappable components that can be addapted by users to their specific needs.
-- **Empirical**: Rigorously justify, study and stress test every feature to ensure its functioning truly align with the platform's *aim*.
+- **Empirical**: Rigorously justify, study and stress test every feature to ensure its functioning truly align with the platform's *aim* and *principles*.

 ### For All Humans